Non-Ministry Funded Employment Programs & Services

 - Create an EP in the system for the program as appropriate.

 - Ensure the client signs the EP and understands their responsibilities to comply with their EP.

 - Provide a copy of the EP or Voluntary Participation Plan to the client and scan, profile and place a copy where required.

 Indigenous PPMB, PWD, ETW or ETW-MC clients participating in an ISETS-approved program will need to provide the following information and/or documentation from the ISETS agreement-holder in order for ministry staff to verify involvement and progress:

 - Name of ISETS agreement-holder and contact information

 - Full-or part-time hours

 - Intended program outcomes

 - Other participation forms

-ASETS agreement-holders may provide ministry clients with updates on their progress in an ASETS-approved program to be submitted to the EAW.
+ISETS agreement-holders may provide ministry clients with updates on their progress in an ISETS-approved program to be submitted to the EAW.
 Clients are responsible for providing the ministry with updates on their progress.